syntasso/instruqt-kubecon/12-bonus-deploy-operator-to-kubernetes/assignment.md

 Now that you have your application packaged and available to your cluster, you are ready to actually run the operator.
 This operator relies on simple deployment configuration which is generated using `make manifests`.
 The configuration is stored in `config` > `manager`.

-The following make command generates the manifests and applies them to the cluster:
+The following make command generates the manifests and applies them to the cluster in the `Run Shell` tab:
 ```
 make deploy
 ```